nizamseu/express-mod-cli/README.md

 - GET /module/:id: Retrieve a single item by ID.
 - POST /module: Create a new item.
 - PATCH /module/:id: Update an existing item by ID.
+- DELETE /module/:id: Delete an item by ID

 ## Features